 Topping Ideas and Additions for Peanut Butter Oatmeal

-This crock pot breakfast ideas is good all on its own, but if you’d like to top your oatmeal with some additional flavor and texture these are the best ideas:
+This crockpot breakfast idea is good all on its own, but if you’d like to top your oatmeal with some additional flavor and texture, these are the best ideas:

 - Sliced Bananas - a match made in heaven.